StamLab/footprinting2012/README.md

 --centermin
 --centermax set the min/max number of bases over which to find the min mean value for C

---maxthold should be ignored so that the program uses the default value of 10
+--maxthold should be ignored so that the program uses the default value of 10; it is not the maximum FOS value

 Input